Which Car Brands Have the Highest Road-Test Scores?

 The experts at CR’s 327-acre Auto Test Center study the market to identify the new models and specific trim levels that will be most relevant to car buyers in the U.S. We then spend more than $2.2 million each year buying cars anonymously, as soon as they go on sale, to test.

-We purchase cars from dealerships rather than buying from automakers or relying solely on vehicles that manufacturers lend us.
-This helps us purchase vehicles that tend to be most popular, and we can avoid testing vehicles that have had special preparations.
-This also ensures that our testers have the full car-buying experience, the same as any other customer.
+We deliberately purchase cars from dealerships rather than buying from the automakers themselves, or relying solely on vehicles loaned to us by manufacturers.
+This helps us purchase the versions of vehicles that will be most popular, and we can avoid testing vehicles that have had special preparations.
+This method ensures that our testers have the full car-buying experience, the same as any customer.

-Before we begin instrumented testing on our 6 miles of track, we drive each vehicle at least 2,000 miles.
+Before we begin instrumented testing on our six miles of track, we drive each vehicle at least 2,000 miles.
 This gives the engine, tires, and brakes time to break in.
-Next, our mechanics inspect the vehicles before testing, doing alignments and other work to make sure that they’re problem-free and that the test results will be relevant and repeatable.
+Next, our mechanics inspect the vehicles before testing, performing alignments and other work to ensure that the cars are problem-free and that the test results will be relevant, repeatable, and represent what most car buyers would experience.

 You can see the detailed test results, in numbers and words, for any tested vehicle on its model page.
-The quickest way to find that is to search at the top of CR.org/cars or in our Ratings A-Z interactive chart.
+The quickest way to find that is to search at the top of CR.org/cars) and in our Ratings A-Z interactive chart.

 Learn more about how Consumer Reports tests cars.